openUC2/openUC2.github.io/docs/01_Toolboxes/06_DiscoveryFluorescence/01_Fluoresence_smart_microscope.md

   - **Move the Z-stage**: Use the **left analog stick** to move the stage up and down (adjust focus).
   - **Control the LEDs**: Use the **controller buttons** to turn the LED array on/off and cycle through different illumination patterns.

-  ---

 ### 2.6: Setup and Use the Camera Software

 1. Connect the camera to your PC.
 2. For the installation process, follow these instructions: [Install MVS App for Camera Utilization](https://openuc2.github.io/docs/Toolboxes/DiscoveryInterferometer/SoftwareTutorial/#install-mvs-app-for-camera-utilization).

----

-# Congratulations!
+**Congratulations!
 You Have Completed All the Setup Steps!
-Now Let's Use the Microscope
+Now Let's Use the Microscope**

----

 ## Experiment 1: Bright Field Illumination